sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 curly braces and the `$dist->name` variable will be replaced by the name of the distibution name we supply to the `dzil new` command when we set up our work area.
 As mentioned, these substitutions are performed by our `[GatherDir::Template]` plugin.
+In case you're wondering, `$dist` is the `Dist::Zilla` object overseeing everything and `name`, of course, is the method that generates the name of our distribution.

-We will also note that the modle we will sooon create makes use of the `App::Cmd::Simple` module which supplies the `run` method we see in the command file.
+We will also note that the modle we will soon create makes use of the `App::Cmd::Simple` module which supplies the `run` method we see in the command file.
 If you are interested in how the `App::Cmd::Simple` command works, you should refer to its documentation.